 Let’s face it, keeping a child content during a sermon can be a serious endeavor.
 We like to think that the struggle is worth it in the end, but the typical result is that neither the adult or the child gets much out of the sermon.
-In order to make sure that both the adult and the child have an experience that allows them to learn and grow, we take our kids out of the sanctuary right before the sermon for Children’s Church.
+In order to make sure that both the adult and the child have an experience that allows them to learn and grow, we take our kids out of the sanctuary right after the the New Testament reading for Children’s Church.

-This gives the kids time for their own Bible study and a short activity that reinforces the focus of the week’s Bible story.
+This gives the kids a time for their own Bible study and a short activity that reinforces the focus of the week’s Bible story.
 Because children are more likely to learn and live what they’ve discussed in church when their families reinforce it, we distribute take-home pages.
 These pages encourage families to read the Bible story with their child and includes activities and questions to emphasize real life application.
-Our Children’s Church curriculum, like Dr. Hyde’s sermons, goes through the Bible every 3 years.

 This is the primary place where kids build their Bible foundation.
 We have special classes that help our children learn about God from the time they are toddlers.
 As kids get older they learn more complex stories and concepts.
 From the time they are toddlers, our children start learning how to pray.
 Once they are in kindergarten, they are given the opportunity to pray aloud in front of their Sunday School class.
 Kindergarten is also the time that our children begin to learn how to use their Bibles.
 Over time these skills are honed so that our kids can enter the youth group with a working knowledge of the fundamentals.

-While the adults have their own Bible study on Wednesday night, the children go to Room 100 to enjoy a variety of learning experiences.
+While the adults have their own Bible study on Wednesday night, the children go to Room 100 in the basement to enjoy a variety of learning experiences.
 They enjoy children’s choir and handbells during the school year.
-In the summer they may have a Mustard Seed Ministry study unit on gardening as part of our Hillcrest Farmers Market, or enjoy Summer Music Camp, learn about missionaries around the world, or have a Summer Bible Camp where they learn books of the Bible and special verses.
+In the summer we offer Mustard Seed Ministry, a study unit on gardening as part of our Hillcrest Farmers Market.